By Dr Sarah Alexander

 - There are limitations to this data because it does not show the quality of ECE that a child may have experienced, nor does it take account of how many hours a week a child attended.

 - The overall pattern of results indicates there is room for considerable improvement in our ECE system if we are to ensure that involvement in early education is linked with later success in school learning.
 The most common finding in the above analyses (after taking account of SES) was of no association between duration of ECE attendance and later achievement.
 Where there were positive associations, we need to ensure that the increase in achievement linked with early education is not just statistically significant but is substantial enough to make a real difference to children’s later educational outcomes. (p.12).

-Reference 6: Warren and Haisken-DeNew (2013) on the causal impact of participation in ECE Australian children’s achievement at Year 3 on NAPLAN tests.
+Reference 6: Warren and Haisken-DeNew (2013) on causal impact of ECE participation on children’s achievement

 - The study involved a detailed analysis of the NAPLAN results of 2229 year 3 school students against their early childhood education experience as recorded by a federal government long-term study of Australian children.